Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    az aks get-credentials -n [ClusterName] -g [ResourceGroupName]
    ```

+   >**Important** : The command az aks get-credentials -n [ClusterName] -g [ResourceGroupName] is used in Azure's command-line interface (CLI) to retrieve and merge the Kubernetes configuration files for a specified Azure Kubernetes Service (AKS) cluster into the local kubeconfig file.

 3. Once the command finishes you should now have access to the cluster and can run the following commands to deploy the application services.

    ```